iiasa/message_ix/doc/publications/socioeconomic.rst

    :width: 250px
    :align: right

+**McCollum, D.L., Zhou, W., Bertram, C. et al. (2018), Nature Energy**

 Low-carbon investments are necessary for driving the energy system transformation that is called for by both the Paris Agreement and Sustainable Development Goals.
-Improving understanding of the scale and nature of these investments under diverging technology and policy futures is therefore of great importance ...  :doc:`Read more →<10.1038-s41560-018-0179-z>`
+Improving understanding of the scale and nature of these investments under diverging technology and policy futures is therefore of great importance ... `Read more → <https://www.nature.com/articles/s41560-018-0179-z>`_

 A low energy demand scenario for meeting the 1.5 °C target and sustainable development goals without negative emission technologies
 --------------------------------------------------------------------------------------------------------------------------------------